strawberryfg/NAPA-NST-HPE/annotation_tools/mpii_annotator/README.md

 	For some DoF, there is an option to use the initial parameter instead of learnable parameter.

 	With constraints above, it's convenient to perform a hierarchical optimization, where torso joints are lined up first and then upper/lower body joints are aligned further.
+Details included in the pdf report.